wuher/groke/README.md

 like an RPC type of service.
 In the REST world it is highly discouraged to use verbs as the names of resources and this is what inevitably happens when exposing functions as resources.
-On the other hand this is not the platform's choise, the names of the resources are unknown to the platform when the system starts, everything is exposed dynamically and therefore also the names of the resources are chosen by the programmers providing the operations.
+On the other hand this is not the platform's choice, the names of the resources are unknown to the platform when the system starts, everything is exposed dynamically and therefore also the names of the resources are chosen by the programmers providing the operations.